LangProc/langproc-2017-cw/debugging/README.md

 *This is not a lab, nor is it anything specific to writing compilers, but rather a guide to help you debug programs.*

-It is inevitable you will bump into bugs in your code (eg: random segmentation faults).
-It helps to know about the existence of various tools that will help you in debugging.
+It is inevitable that you will bump into bugs in your code (eg: random segmentation faults).
+It is thus helpful to know what tools exist that can help you in debugging your programs.

+This document is by no means a thorough guideline, but rather, a introductory document to the arsenal of tools available to you.
+This document therefore does not expect for you to fully understand the intricacies of using these tools, but rather aims to help you develop a better understanding of what is available and provide a preview of some of the simpler things that can be done to help debug your code.
+As with learning any programming skills, there are many resources online to help you on the way so long as you know what you're searching for.

-This document is, by no means, a thorough guideline on the available tools, but rather, a introductory document.
-In other words, I am saying "these tools exist and here's roughly what they do.
-There are decent resources available in the internet to figure out what features to do they have.
-The internet is your best friend."
-It is likely you will spend at least an hour or two going through this whole document, but it is likely to save you many more hours than that down the line (not just for this assessment, but for pretty much all code you write in the future).
+Note: It is likely for you to spend at least an hour or two to go through this entire document, but doing so will likely save you many more hours down the line.

 For simplicity, I will be assuming that you are in a [Unix](https://en.wikipedia.org/wiki/Unix)-based environment.